bonniepeng2002/Bloomi/BLOOMI-LOG.md

         - Updates when user changes email!
     - developed the change email dialog
         - displays appropriate error messages to the user
+- redesigned the displaying of error messages to user on login (if appropriate)
+- restyled sign up error alerts
+- Implemented change password feature

 ## TODO:
-- create more error types for logging in: user does not exist, incorrect password
 - set up notifications based on the times indicated by the user
 - redesign Add Plant activity to look like Plant Card View
 - make edit plant activity that's connected to db